-Some years ago when Daimler asked its supplier TRW Automotive Electronics & Components GmbH in Radolfzell, Germany (a subsidiary of TRW Automotive, Michigan) to provide a further cleaning stage - in addition to the ioniser already used to remove dust from components - and was also planning to switch to water-based coatings, the supplier was faced with a problem: the power wash process requested by the car manufacturer proved to be unworkable right from the test phase.

-Kerstin Tietz, Senior Engineer in the Industrial Engineering, Painting & Laser Etching division at TRW Radolfzell, recalls, "Our tests showed that power washing simply blasted away our tiny polycarbonate (PC) components, only a few centimeters in diameter, or blew them onto one another so that they got scratched.
-On top of that, the water got trapped in the jig molds.
+Some years ago when Daimler asked its supplier TRW Automotive Electronics & Components GmbH in Radolfzell to provide a further cleaning stage - in addition to the ioniser already used to remove dust from components - and was also planning to switch to water-based coatings, the company from Radolfzell was faced with a problem; the power wash process requested by the car manufacturer proved to be unworkable right from the test phase.
+Kerstin Tietz, senior engineer in the Industrial Engineering, Painting & Laseretching division at TRW recalls: "Our tests showed that power washing simply blastasmatreat ed away our tiny components, only a few centimetres in diameter, or blew them onto one another so that they got scratched.
+On top of that, the water got trapped in the jig moulds.
 We drilled holes in the jigs and even modified the containers, but it was no use".
-A CO2 treatment that was considered as a possible alternative proved equally disappointing; again, the components were blasted out of their molds.
-Moreover, this method was not just intolerably loud, but also expensive, as extra space had to be created outside to accommodate the tanks.
+A CO2 treatment which was considered as a possible alternative proved equally disappointing: Again the components were blasted out of their moulds.
+Moreover, this method was not just intolerably loud in the ears of the employees, but also expensive, as extra space had to be created outside to accommodate the tanks.